iaobasa/Brain_stroke_App/README.md

 ## 🚀 Features

-- **ResNet-based Model**:
+- **Deep Learning Model**:
-  The application uses a ResNet model fine-tuned on a CT scan dataset.
+  The application uses a Deep Learning CNN model fine-tuned on a CT scan dataset.

 - **Image Classification**:
   Detects whether a CT scan image indicates a **normal brain** or signs of a **stroke**.